danielbeardsley/tesla-bms-node/README.md

       * Add alarms for over voltage, under voltage, over current, etc
       * Figure out if the alarms are really warnings, or if they cause the inverter to shut down the output
-   * Capacity
-      * Model true cell volts by taking into account the measured volts and the discharge / charge current
+   * Visualize the charge routine in some way for tweaking and debugging

 * Tests to add or improve
    * BMS